A nonparametric approach to practical identifiability of nonlinear mixed effects models: Results

 The goodness-of-fits for these 10 best fits identify three distinct local maxima of the log-likelihood, at $-2\mathcal{LL} \approx -1250, -950$ and $-790.$ Despite these differences, the model fits the synthetic data quite well for each of the 10 best fits.
 Now, we considered a large number of fits from throughout the plausible parameter range.
 Therefore, we conclude that fits 1-3 from Table~\ref{Table:NeutropeniaGoodnessOfFitResults}, with the highest log-likelihood values, represent the global maximum of the log-likelihood, while the other two clusters represent local maxima.
 For each of the 10 best fits, we show the individual fits to the synthetic circulating neutrophil concentrations in Figure~\ref{Fig:FribergIndividualFits}.
 For some individuals, the predicted dynamics are identical across all 10 best fits.
 However, some individual fits illustrate subtle differences in the predicted neutrophil dynamics during chemotherapy.
 Specifically, for individuals with oscillatory neutrophil dynamics with a relatively large amplitude (ID: 4, 5, 7, 9, 14), there is a discernible difference between the model predictions across the 10 best fits.
 These differences are reflected in the corresponding log-likelihood value for each of these fits as shown in Table~\ref{Table:NeutropeniaGoodnessOfFitResults}.

 Having established that the Friberg model is able to recapture the synthetic data, we next turn to the estimated model parameters.
 In Figure~\ref{Fig:FribergIdentifiability}A, we show the distribution of the 15 individual estimates for each of the 10 best fits.
 For the model parameters $N_0$ and $k_{tr}$, the distributions of the individual estimates are similar between all 10 best fits.
 In contrast, for $k_{prol}$ and $\log(EC_{50}),$ there is a clear clustering of the individual distributions of these parameters for fits (1-3), (4-7), and (8-10), which correspond to the three local maxima of the log-likelihood.
 As we show in Figure~\ref{Fig:FribergIdentifiability}B, the Kolmogorov-Smirnov test did not identify any significant pairwise differences between the individual estimates for the 10 best fits of the model for $N_0$ and $k_{tr}$.
 However, there are significant differences, measured via the Kolmogorov-Smirnov test, for the parameters $k_{prol}$ and $\log(EC_{50})$ corresponding to the three local maxima.
 In Figure~\ref{Fig:FribergIdentifiability}B, we highlight these clusters of individual estimates.
-Importantly, while we do identify significant differences between the individual estimates for these parameters at each local maxima, the estimates within each cluster do not significantly differ from each other, which suggests that these are three distinct local optima of the log-likelihood.
+Importantly, while we do identify significant differences between the individual estimates for these parameters at each local maxima, the estimates within each cluster do not significantly differ from each other, which suggests that these are at least three distinct local optima of the log-likelihood; we can identify either 3 local optima by using the clusters shown in Figure~\ref{Fig:FribergIdentifiability}, or 4 local optima by dividing the second cluster into two subgroups of fits 4 and 6 and fits 5 and 7.
+Specifically, there are significant pairwise differences between the individual estimates for $\log_{10}(EC_{50})$ these subgroups.
+However, the population distributions for these parameters display significant overlap, which implies that the 15 individuals considered in this example may not be sufficient to distinguish between the population estimates for this parameter.